 You can help your child stay excited about science, technology, engineering and math by:

 - Viewing the videos with your child to see what ignites their interest.

 - Explore the links and "dig deeper" into the questions that arise.

 - Take your family to all of the exciting hands-on STEM events in our community.
-Check out Sites and Wonders for events not to miss.
+Check out the Science Matters Community Events calendar for events not to miss.

 - Get involved in Citizen Science projects and help scientists do research all over the world.

 Contact: Debbie Mickle, Science Matters Director, firstname.lastname@example.org, 804-560-8221